 However, when mold has been fully remediated, the landlord is not required to disclose past incidents of mold remediation to subsequent tenants.
 This means that any tenant will be entitled to information on mold related incidents that occurred prior to that specific tenancy only if the same has not been fully remediated.

 Landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

-- Sending notice.
-If a tenant request repairs, they must put their request in writing to the landlord.
-The landlord will then have 21 days to make any necessary repairs after receiving written notice.
+- Sending Notice – If a tenant request repairs, they must put their request in writing to the landlord.
+The landlord will then have 30 days to make any necessary repairs after receiving written notice.
 If the habitability issue is an immediate danger to the safety and health of the tenant, a landlord is required to correct the issue in 24 hours.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold rent – Under Virginia law, withholding rent is not technically a remedy afforded to the tenant.
+- Withhold Rent – Under Virginia law, withholding rent is not technically a remedy afforded to the tenant.
 However, in Virginia a tenant may bring a copy of the written notice and the next months’ rent to the General District Court and file a Tenant’s Assertation.
 They may only proceed with this remedy if the following are complied with: